SYD - TYO

 • Which airlines offer Wi-Fi service onboard planes from Sydney to Tokyo?

-Only American Airlines offers inflight Wi-Fi service on the Sydney to Tokyo flight route.
+American Airlines, and Air Canada offer inflight Wi-Fi service on the Sydney to Tokyo flight route.

 • Which aircraft models fly most regularly from Sydney to Tokyo?